 Farm Bills: Congress begins nationwide mass movement

-New Delhi, Sep 24: The Congress has launched its two month long mass movement against the government for passing the anti farmer and anti poor bills in the Monsoon Session of Parliament.
+New Delhi, Sep 24: The Congress has launched its two-month-long mass movement against the government for passing the anti-farmer and anti-poor bills in the Monsoon Session of Parliament.

 The party will collect two crore signatures from the farmers against the proposed laws.